-- Measures within the Longford Town LTP should support flood resilient design of new transport and active travel infrastructure, including incorporation of Sustainable urban Drainage Systems (SuDS) and planting of green infrastructure. - Measures included within the Longford Town LTP should support the retention and planting of green infrastructure, where appropriate, as part of transport infrastructure developments which will enhance the setting and visual amenity of the landscape and historic environment and will support drainage of surface water.
+- Recommendation: Measures within the Longford Town LTP should support flood resilient design of new transport and active travel infrastructure, including incorporation of Sustainable urban Drainage Systems (SuDS) and planting of green infrastructure. - Recommendation: Measures included within the Longford Town LTP should support the retention and planting of green infrastructure, where appropriate, as part of transport infrastructure developments which will support drainage of surface water. - Incorporated in the LTP: (p.49) "Beyond the core guiding principles, the LTP also aims to support...the retention and planning of green infrastructure, where appropriate, as part of transport infrastructure developments to...support drainage of surface water..."